 A Brief Summary of Research

 As of today, there are currently 7 longitudinal studies investigating different velocity loss thresholds on strength; however, there’s been 5 published this year alone, so I’m sure that we can expect many more in the near future (2 – 8).
 In all 7 of these studies, only one study has shown a significant difference between groups for 1RM strength (8).
 Specifically, over the course of 8-weeks 25% velocity loss (VL25) resulted in significantly greater 1RM strength adaptations compared to VL50 in the body mass prone-grip pullup (8).
+To measure your velocity exercises you can use a vbt device.
 The main findings of each of the 7 studies is illustrated in table 1.

 Table 1.
 Velocity Loss Long-Term Training Studies